LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/time-picker-template.md

 1. [Business Event](#metadata---business-event) (part of the metadata JSON): defines the object as a time picker object for Apple Messages for Business.
 This section includes timing and location properties.

-2. [Business Chat Message](#metadata---business-chat-message) (part of the metadata JSON): defines the received and reply messages.
+2. [Messages for Business Message](#metadata---business-chat-message) (part of the metadata JSON): defines the received and reply messages.

 3. [Time Picker Items](#body---time-picker-items) (part of the JSON body): defines the dates available and the time slots for selection as part of the Time Picker.